jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 ```

 ### Twitter timeline <a id="=twitterTimeline" class="tall">&nbsp;</a>
 Below you will find a *timeline* of Twitter (as a Product and Platform).
 Most of these Twitter updates in some way fundamental affected either user behavior, Tweet JSON contents, query Operators, or all three.
 Looking at Twitter as a platform, the following events in some way affected the JSON payloads that are used to encode Tweets.
+In turn, those JSON details affect how Twitter historical API match on them.
+If you want to dig into those Twitter product details, see our documentation for [Full-Archive Search](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/search_timeline.md) and [Historical PowerTrack](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/hpt_timeline.md).

 #### 2006
 + October